Building Redox

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the git

 URL.
-If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through chat.
+If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through the chat.

 To avoid bugs from different build environments (operating systems) we are using Rootless Podman for major parts of the build.
 Podman is invoked automatically and transparently within the Makefiles.